 First of all, if you have a UI, unit and integration tests don’t cover the UI.
 Is the UI structured correctly?
 Is it a pleasant experience?
 Are all the necessary elements in place?
 Can the user achieve what they want to achieve?
-These types of questions can only be answered by an end to end test.
+These types of questions can only be answered by an end-to-end test.

-A second reason why end to end tests are necessary is that there are so many moving pieces in modern software: servers can cause applications to behave differently, configuration must be set up correctly, and external dependencies influence our application.
+A second reason why end-to-end tests are necessary is that there are so many moving pieces in modern software: servers can cause applications to behave differently, configuration must be set up correctly, and external dependencies influence our application.
 Testing separate components will not cover all this.

 Does this mean unit and integration tests don’t have value?
 Definitely not.
-Unit, integration, and end to end tests all play an important role in an overall testing strategy.
+Unit, integration, and end-to-end tests all play an important role in an overall testing strategy.

+What Are Different Types of Testing?
 The Overall Testing Strategy

 Testing software is an activity that happens on multiple levels, by multiple people in different roles.
 Developers test their code with unit and integration tests, while testers work together with developers to define test scenarios that they’ll run manually or automatically.

-End to end testing is the category of tests that’s drawn at the top of the testing pyramid.
+End-to-end testing is the category of tests that’s drawn at the top of the testing pyramid.
 The testing pyramid gives us a guideline of how many types of tests we should have.
 Because they are easy to write and maintain, and fast to run, it’s valuable to have many unit tests.

-That’s why there are usually fewer end to end tests than there are unit tests.
-But the end to end tests are still featured in the testing pyramid.
+That’s why there are usually fewer end-to-end tests than there are unit tests.
+But the end-to-end tests are still featured in the testing pyramid.
 In the section above, I’ve explained why they’re still valuable.

 The different categories of tests each have their unique value in the overall strategy of testing your software.
-But many organizations still perform the end to end testing manually—even when there are tools that can automate end to end tests.
-With automated end to end tests, you can add and maintain more tests in less time.
+But many organizations still perform the end-to-end testing manually—even when there are tools that can automate end-to-end tests.
+With automated end-to-end tests, you can add and maintain more tests in less time.

-Using End to End Tests
+Using End-to-End Tests

 Get together with business owners, developers, and testers and think about some scenarios that you want to test before every release.
 This doesn’t have to be an exhaustive list.
 It’s better to have a minimal set running first, and then expand on it later.

 Using this list, you can now map out the different steps in each scenario.
 Write down the steps that need to be performed and the expected results.

 Notice that we still haven’t automated anything yet.
-You can already use these scenarios to perform manual end to end tests.
+You can already use these scenarios to perform manual end-to-end tests.
 Of course, the real value lies in automating these tests.

 However, a next step will be to automate these tests.
 An application without a UI like a REST API can be tested by executing a series of calls to the API and checking the results.
 Tools like Postman or a Cucumber library are useful here.